InseeFrLab/onyxia-api/docs/region-configuration.md

 ## Vault properties

-It can be used to add additionnal feature to Onyxia.
+It can be used to add additional feature to Onyxia.
 It helps user to keep their secret safe.

 | Key | Default | Description | Example |
 | --------------------- | ------- | ------------------------------------------------------------------ | ---- |